A Fast and Generic Energy-Shifting Transformer for Hybrid Monte Carlo Radiotherapy Calculation: Abstract

 \section{Abstract}

 We introduce a novel learning framework for accelerated Monte Carlo (MC) dose calculation termed Energy Shifting.
-This approach leverages deep learning to synthesize 6MV TrueBeam Linear Accelerator (LINAC) dose distributions directly from monoenergetic inputs under identical beam configurations.
+This approach leverages deep learning to synthesize highly complex polyenergetic dose distributions directly from simple monoenergetic inputs under identical beam configurations.
 Unlike conventional denoising techniques, which rely on noisy low-count dose maps that compromise beam profile integrity, our method achieves superior cross-domain generalization on unseen datasets by integrating high-fidelity anatomical textures and source-specific beam similarity into the model's input space.
 Furthermore, we propose a novel 3D architecture termed TransUNetSE3D, featuring Transformer blocks for global context and Residual Squeeze-and-Excitation (SE) modules for adaptive channel-wise feature recalibration.
 Hierarchical representations of these blocks are fused into the network’s latent space alongside the primary dose-map parameters, allowing physics-aware reconstruction.
 This hybrid design outperforms existing U-Net and Transformer-based benchmarks in both spatial precision and structural preservation, while maintaining the execution speed necessary for real-time use.
-Our proposed pipeline achieves a Gamma Passing Rate exceeding 98\% (3\%/3mm) compared to the MC reference, evaluated within the framework of a treatment planning system (TPS) for prostate radiotherapy.
+Our proposed pipeline achieves a Gamma Passing Rate exceeding 98\% (3\%/3mm) compared to the MC reference, evaluated within the framework of a treatment planning system (TPS) using 6MV TrueBeam Linear Accelerator (LINAC) for prostate radiotherapy.
 These results offer a robust solution for fast volumetric dosimetry in adaptive radiotherapy.